kosli-dev/cli/cmd/kosli/testdata/output/docs/snyk.md

 	--api-token yourAPIToken \
 	--org yourOrgName

 ```

-###  report a snyk attestation about an artifact which has not been reported yet in a trail:
+### # report a snyk attestation about an artifact which has not been reported yet in a trail

 ```shell
 kosli attest snyk \